rezakj/scSeqR/README.md

 We hope to have an official release with stable functions and complete documentation in october!

-For citation pleae use this link: https://github.com/rezakj/scSeqR
+For citation please use this link: https://github.com/rezakj/scSeqR

 Our manuscript is in preparation.